 Can a game be made in four days?

-It certainly can; last year saw entries in the form of third person puzzle games, first person shooters, 2D platformers music-based endless runners.
+It certainly can; last year saw entries in the form of mind bending first-person puzzle games, top down clean-em ups, 2D platformers and borderline political defamations.

 I have no experience in game making software, can I still be involved?

 By all means!
-Gamejam is for everyone of all experience and skill levels; join a group and contribute through designs, artwork, ideas, play-testing and more.
+Gamejam is for everyone of all experience and skill levels; join the Discord server, find a group and contribute through designs, artwork, ideas, play-testing and more.
 Also…

 Of course.
-Card, table-top, board, paper-based, or games that do not require a computer are also welcomed.
-Make sure to include a comprehensive set of rules, as well as anything that may be needed to play the game.
+Card, table-top, board, paper-based, or games that do not require computer interaction are also welcomed.
+Submit your work as a .PDF and make sure to include a comprehensive set of rules, as well as anything that may be needed to play the game.

 Which programs can be used in making the game?